-Tottenham Hotspur: Club Profile
+Tottenham Hotspur Club Profile

 Players For Us... and Them

-Travel Information – Distance: 26 miles
+Tottenham Hotspur Travel Information – Distance: 26 miles

-Go in towards the centre of London on the A10; passing through a number of traffic light box junctions on the way down.
+Go across to Ware on the A602 and head south on the A10; aiming for central London.
+You’ll go through a number of traffic light box junctions on the way down.
 Then turn left after six miles for White Hart Lane.
 This becomes Creighton Road; keep going though, because it becomes White Hart Lane again soon after.